-The Board of Directors presently consists of nine (9) members.
-Mr. Webster is not standing for re-election at the Annual Meeting, and, effective at the Annual Meeting, the number of directors is fixed at eight (8) members.
+The Board of Directors presently is fixed at eight (8) members.
 All the nominees for election are presently serving and have consented to be named in this Proxy Statement and to serve, if elected.
 Although the Board of Directors expects that each of the nominees will be available for election, in the event a vacancy in the slate of nominees is occasioned by death or other unexpected occurrence, it is intended that shares represented by proxies in the accompanying form will be voted for the election of a substitute nominee selected by the persons named in the proxy.
-Proxies may not be voted for a number of persons greater than the number of persons listed below.

-Set forth below is the name of each nominee for election to the Board of Directors, as well as each such person's age, his or her current principal occupation (which has continued for at least the past five years unless otherwise indicated) together with the name and principal business of the company by which such person is employed, the period during which such person has served as Director, all positions and offices that such person holds with the Company and such person's directorships in other companies with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or companies registered as an investment company under the Investment Company Act of 1940.
+Set forth below is the name of each of the eight (8) nominees for election to the Board of Directors, as well as each such person's age, his or her current principal occupation (which has continued for at least the past five years unless otherwise indicated) together with the name and principal business of the company by which such person is employed, the period during which such person has served as Director, all positions and offices that such person holds with the Company and such person's directorships in other companies with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or companies registered as an investment company under the Investment Company Act of 1940.